Mushroom Productions event production company logo

 Do I need a local production partner in each African country?

 In most cases, yes.
-A strong local partner brings regulatory knowledge, supplier relationships, and crew networks that are essential to delivering a world-class event in any given market.
-The most successful pan-African productions combine international production expertise with trusted local teams.
+A strong local partner brings knowledge of local rules, supplier relationships, and crew networks.
+These are essential for a top event in any market.
+The most successful events across Africa combine global event skill with trusted local teams.

 How far in advance should pan-African event production be planned?